m4cey/remote-spotify/README.md

 # Remote Spotify
 Remote control your Spotify app playback, create playlists, fetch lyrics of your playing songs, and sync your listenening with friends.

-This bot uses cookies to authenticate to the Spitify Web API so it does not require a premium Spotify account.
+This bot uses cookies to authenticate to the Spotify Web API so it does not require a premium Spotify account.

 **It uses cookies, you have been warned! use at your own discretion**